ItalyStrap/advanced-control-manager/readme.txt

 * Better Field Class improvements
 * Added Google Analytics snippet with basic options
 * New function for getting default plugin config
+* Added Cache for menu in only for beta tester
+* Improved functionality for gallery settings (work in progress)

 = 2.0.2 =
 Release Date: October 28th, 2016